Insurance Guides

 Marketplace Tools vs Direct Carrier Quotes

 Some shoppers prefer direct carrier quotes, while others want a marketplace view first.
 A direct quote can be useful when you already have a provider in mind.
-A marketplace-style comparison can help when you want to see multiple quote paths before choosing where to apply.
+A marketplace-style comparison can help when you want to see multiple quote paths before choosing where to apply, especially when several carriers serve the same ZIP Code.

 For this decision, compare insurance comparison marketplace vs direct carrier quotes so you can understand when a comparison tool is more useful than going straight to one provider.